bluething/exercise-reactive/reactiveprogrammingwithrxjava/src/main/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/README.md

 #### Push versus Pull

-Observable and related Observer type signatures support events being pushed at it.
+The entire point of RxJava being reactive is to support push.
 Observable type also supports an asynchronous feedback channel (also sometimes referred to as async-pull or reactive-pull), as an approach to flow control or backpressure in async systems.

-To support receiving events via push, an Observable/Observer pair connect via subscription.
+To support receiving events via push, an Observable/Observer pair connect via `Subscription`.
 ```java
 interface Observable<T> {
     Subscription subscribe(Observer s)